IVF Success Rates in NSW

 The Fertility Centre’s simplified IVF treatment model is only suitable for a select group of patients, with straightforward fertility issues, who meet specific criteria.
 We are not able to assist patients with very complex fertility issues; that require genetic testing or the use of donor eggs/sperm.
 These patients will be referred to our Sydney partner clinic IVFAustralia for treatment.

-The following graph show the proportion of The Fertility Centre patients who had a fresh embryo transfer in 2019, using their own eggs, which resulted in a clinical pregnancy and live birth.
+The following graph shows the proportion of fresh embryo transfers in patients using their own eggs that resulted in a clinical pregnancy and a live birth in 2020.

-The graph below shows The Fertility Centre patients who had a frozen embryo transfer in 2019, using their own eggs, which resulted in a clinical pregnancy and live birth.
+The following graph shows the proportion of frozen embryo transfers using their own eggs that resulted in a clinical pregnancy and live birth in 2020.

 For further information on interpreting success rates you can refer to the FSA guide "Interpreting Pregnancy Rates: a consumer guide".